StanSkrivanek/git_basics/git_local.md

 We can use Git on our local projects but Git is really shining is team work where more coders is working on one project.

+Distributed version control is an important part of the Git architecture, and it's important to learn about it.

+We'll talk more about how Git tracks and merges these sets of changes as we go forward.
+For now, you just should understand that there is no central repository that we all work from.
+All repositories are considered equal by Git.

 ---

 ## Basics